UllaRisager/Learn-with-Locals/_posts/2017-06-14-learning-from-strikingly-at-startup-weekend.md

 Secondly, we are too afraid to grab opportunities when they are handed to us.

 The truth is that people like us - you and me, we all have ideas.
-Ideas that we would like to realize, but we don't  necessarily always know how to.
+Ideas that we would like to realize, but we don't&nbsp; necessarily always know how to.
 Because we are often faced with these very specific but in reality "minor" and "insignificant" obstacles, which can seem huge and overwhelming, we lose faith in ourselves.

 The idea is still there but it just stays an idea - a thought and nothing else - and that’s a problem.

-In her book; [Big Magic](https://www.amazon.com/Big-Magic-Creative-Living-Beyond/dp/1594634726), Elizabeth Gilbert reminds us that: *"Ideas are driven by a single impulse: to be made manifest"* and all it really takes for an idea to come alive is human interaction.
+In her book;&nbsp;[Big Magic](https://www.amazon.com/Big-Magic-Creative-Living-Beyond/dp/1594634726), Elizabeth Gilbert reminds us that: *"Ideas are driven by a single impulse: to be made manifest"* and all it really takes for an idea to come alive is human interaction.

 Not a website or coding skills or any other skills for that matter, it JUST TAKES A HUMAN BEING - YOU!